 Only sufficiently cleaned, disinfected instruments packaged in a suitable and approved SBS may be sterilized.
-The instruments may be sterilized only using a validated steam sterilization method in accordance with EN ISO 17665.
+The instruments may only be sterilized using a validated steam sterilization method in accordance with EN ISO 17665.
 A fractioned vacuum procedure must be used.